Peanuts-83/express/README.md

 * /skills/<"hard"|"soft">

 ## Use it!
 A **.env** file must be created at root of the project, containing vital informations about your Atlas cloud mongoDB access and the dedicated port to be used locally on your machine, or later on the server.
-This file's variables are accessed with **dotenv** module.
+This file's variables are accessed with **dotenv** module.&nbsp;

-&nbsp;
 Atlas URI cluster can be found in the deployment interface at this path : *Database > Connect > Connect to your application*

 ```env